madreher/LammpsInputBuilder/README.md

 #### Phase 2: Scan

 In this phase, we are going to displace the tooltip to various positions above the above the slab.
 The tooltip will follow a grid at a given height.
 To define the grid position, we first need to know the bounding box of the slab after minimization.
-To do so, we are going to create a new `TypedMolecule` and load the model that we generated after the minimization.
+To do so, we are going to create a new `TypedMolecularSystem` and load the model that we generated after the minimization.
 This can be done as follows:
 ```
     # Load the model to get atom positions
     xyzPath = previousJobFolder / finalXYZ
     forcefield = Path(__file__).parent.parent / 'data' / 'potentials' / 'Si_C_H.reax'
-    typedMolecule = ReaxTypedMolecule(
+    typedMolecule = ReaxTypedMolecularSystem(
         bboxStyle=BoundingBoxStyle.PERIODIC,
         electrostaticMethod=ElectrostaticMethod.QEQ
     )
     typedMolecule.loadFromFile(xyzPath, forcefield)
 ```
 Once the model is loaded, we need to compute the bounding box of the slab specifically.
 To do so, we need the list of atom indices forming the slab that we have defined previously, and the current positions.
-Internally, the `TypedMolecule` object stores a ASE [Atoms](https://wiki.fysik.dtu.dk/ase/ase/atoms.html) object which can be querried to access atom positions.
+Internally, the `TypedMolecularSystem` object stores a ASE [Atoms](https://wiki.fysik.dtu.dk/ase/ase/atoms.html) object which can be querried to access atom positions.
 This can be done as follows:
 ```
     # Get the positions and the list of atoms for the slab to compute its bounding box
     positions = typedMolecule.getASEAtoms().get_positions()